 Immune Profiling of Colorectal Cancer Organoids and Tumor-Infiltrating Lymphocytes

-Demonstrator:

 Add interferon-gamma to the organoid medium to enhance antigen presentation [1].
 Incubate the culture at 37 degrees Celsius with 5 percent carbon dioxide for 24 hours [2].

 Talent pipetting interferon-gamma into the organoid medium.